- Promotions are only infrequently adjusted for in the demand history.

 - Promotions are common in many industries; however, they are most probably prevalent in the retail and consumer package industry.

 - While this may not seem like a significant problem, companies generally greatly understaff the forecasting area.
 Therefore, every extra overhead concerning forecasting tends to lessen the likelihood that the item in question will be accounted for.
-Furthermore, because of the existence of competitor promotions, it is improbable that all of the effects of promotions will ever be accounted for in the forecast system.
+Furthermore, because of competitor promotions, it is improbable that all of the effects of promotions will ever be accounted for in the forecast system.
 However, the objective is to capture as much of the promotional effect as possible.

 Doing Promotions Management in Brightwork Explorer